+ Free Printable Checklist for Self Care This Christmas

 - Send them a silly Christmas picture, then call to see if they got it

 - Make or buy a Christmas goodie and drop it off so you can chat

 - Invite them over for dinner

 What will you do to re-connect with a family member or friend?

 Read The Best Christmas Traditions for Couples to re-connect with your partner!

 Day 9: Stay Off of Social Media & News Today

 It’s time to feel calmer.
 For one day, stay off of any social media, news, and even email if it’s not necessary.
 Unplug completely if you can.

-Since you’re not mindlessly surfing the web, you’ll have more time for those self care practices we talked about on day one!
-Or consider adding touches to make a cozy home, or making yourself a self-care kit for winter with your newfound time!
+Since you’re not mindlessly surfing the web, you’ll have more time for those self-care practices we talked about!
+Or add touches to make your home cozy.
+Or make yourself a self-care kit for winter with your newfound time!

 Consider this quote:

 “Almost everything will work again if you unplug it for a few minutes, including you.”Anne Lamott

 After your digital detox is over, unfollow and unsubscribe from anything that doesn’t make you feel amazing.
 Clear out space for more good in your life!

 Day 10: Treat Yourself